 Accordion Hurricane Shutters

 Accordion hurricane shutters are another permanent type of window covering.
 They are usually made of metal and stored in a metal box connected to one side of a window.
-They can be easily extended to the other side of the window by running them along a track.
+Running them along a track can be easily extended to the other side of the window.
 Accordion hurricane shutters can be unfolded similarly to how an accordion is expanded, hence their name.

 Factors Affecting The Cost of Hurricane Shutters